 The Center offers fellowship opportunities for a range of researchers, from graduate students to senior scholars from across the U.S. and around the world, and hosts Scholars Working Groups, a Professional Development Series, and numerous scholarly seminars that create a thriving scholarly community.
-The Center will offer one NEH fellowship for 2018-2019.

 Host Institutions: Center for Jewish History